resbaz/nectar-cloud-lessons/Resources/x2go.md

 ## Advanced, launching from the terminal
 1. [ ] Start x2go
-1. Then configure the client as follows
+Then configure the client as follows:
 1. [ ] Session > New Session
 1. [ ] Session Name: `x2go terminal test`
 1. [ ] Host: `your_instance_ip_address`